-BEGINNING SOFTBALL AND BASEBALL PRACTICE
+BEGINNING SOFTBALL, BASEBALL, AND CROSS COUNTRY PRACTICE

-Softball and baseball practice will begin on August 12.
+Softball, Baseball, and Cross Country practice will begin August 11, 2024.
 A practice schedule will be announced at a later date.
-You must have a physical before you can practice.
+You must have a physical and proof of insurance before you can practice.